thoughtbot/Argo/README.md

 ```

 Then, extend the model to conform to `JSONDecodable`.
 You will also need to
-write a static constructor method that is curryed.
+write a static constructor method that is curried.
 I like to use `create`.

 ```swift
 extension User: JSONDecodable {